-Students are required to study at least TWO related texts.
+Students are also required to study ONE related text for the elective.

-Students who consistently achieve at a high level in Year 9 and 10 English and can manage working independently in a project-based learning environment with minimal guidance from their teacher.
+Students who consistently achieve at an outstanding level in Year 9 and 10 English and can manage working independently in a project-based learning environment with minimal guidance from their teacher.
 This course is suited to students who love to read longer, diverse and complex texts, who like to compose, refine and extend their writing to be cohesive, discursive and complex pieces.
 Extension courses are taught outside the normal timetable and require a commitment to class either before or after school.